holoviz/panel/doc/how_to/authentication/configuration.md

 * `okta`: Okta
 * `generic`: Generic OAuth Provider with configurable endpoints
 * `password`: Generic password grant based OAuth Provider with configurable endpoints
-* `code`: Generic code challenge grant based OAuth Provider with configurable endpoints
+* `auth_code`: Generic code challenge grant based OAuth Provider with configurable endpoints

 We will go through the process of configuring each of these individually in [Providers](./providers.md) but for now all we need to know that the `oauth_provider` can be set on the commandline using the `--oauth-provider` CLI argument to `panel serve` or the `PANEL_OAUTH_PROVIDER` environment variable.